Complexity Results for MCMC derived from Quantitative Bounds: Introduction

 \section{Introduction}

 Markov chain Monte Carlo (MCMC) algorithms are extremely widely used and studied in statistics, e.g. \cite{Brooks2011,Gilks1995}, and their running times are an extremely important practical issue.
-They have been studied from a variety of perspectives, including convergence ``diagnostics'' via the Markov chain output (e.g. \cite{Gelman1992}), proving weak convergence limits of speed-up versions of the algorithms to diffusion limits \cite{Roberts1997,Roberts1998}, and directly bounding the convergence in total variation distance \cite{Meyn1994,Rosenthal1995a,Rosenthal1996,Roberts1999,Jones2001,Rosenthal2002,Jones2004,Baxendale2005,Flegal2008}.
-Among the work of directly bounding the total variation distance, most of the quantitative convergence bounds proceed by establishing a \emph{drift condition} and an associated \emph{minorization condition} for the Markov chain in question (see e.g. \cite{Meyn2012}).
+They have been studied from a variety of perspectives, including convergence ``diagnostics'' via the Markov chain output (e.g. \cite{Gelman1992}), proving weak convergence limits of speed-up versions of the algorithms to diffusion limits \cite{Roberts1997,Roberts1998}, and directly bounding the convergence in total variation distance \cite{Meyn1994,Rosenthal1995a,Rosenthal1996,Roberts1999,Jones2001,Rosenthal2002,Flegal2008,baxendale2005renewal,jones2004sufficient}.
+Furthermore, there is a recent trend focusing on quantitative mixing time bounds in terms of either total variation distance or Wasserstein distance for certain types of MCMC methods (such as Langevin Monte Carlo) and targets (such as strongly log-concave targets), see e.g.~\cite{dalalyan2017theoretical,durmus2017nonasymptotic}.
+Among the work of directly bounding the total variation distance, most of the quantitative convergence bounds proceed by establishing a \emph{drift condition} and an associated \emph{minorization condition} for the Markov chain in question (see e.g.~\cite{Meyn2012}).
 One approach for finding quantitative bounds has been the drift and minorization method set forth by \citet{Rosenthal1995a}.